-This package contains a folder called Release_1_1.
-Locate it now cd NCBOExtractionTools/Release 1 1/
+This package contains a folder called Release_2_0.
+Locate it now cd NCBOExtractionTools/Release 2 0/

 The files generated by this tool can be very large.
 It is recommended that output be directed to an area with large storage capacity.
 If this area exists in a directory separate from the location of the tool software, be sure that the user of the tool has write permission to the final output directory.
-In the example below we are extracting Version 2012 of the ICD-9 (id=47178).
+In the example below we are extracting ICD-9 (id=ICD9CM).
 It is highly recommended that you include the ontology id in the name of the output file as it identifies the version of the ontology you have extracted.

-- java -classpath endorsed_lib/:genlib/i2b2Commoncore.jar:lib/commons/:lib/log4j/:lib/jdbc/:lib/spring/: edu.harvard.i2b2.ncbo.extraction.NCBOOntologyExtractAll -ont 47178 -apikey YOUR_API_KEY -outputFileName /YOUR_DIR/47178_stagingFile.txt & - where -ont ncbo ontology id of the ontology (version specific) you wish to extract (see section 1.1.3) - -apikey api key assigned to you from bioportal (see section 1.1.2) - -outputFileName full path file name of your destination staging file
+- java -classpath endorsed_lib/:genlib/i2b2Commoncore.jar:lib/commons/:lib/log4j/:lib/jdbc/:lib/spring/: edu.harvard.i2b2.ncbo.extraction.NCBOOntologyExtractAll -ont ICD9CM -apikey YOUR_API_KEY -outputFileName /YOUR_DIR/ICD9CM_stagingFile.txt & - where -ont ncbo ontology id of the ontology (version specific) you wish to extract (see section 1.1.3) - -apikey api key assigned to you from bioportal (see section 1.1.2) - -outputFileName full path file name of your destination staging file